leonardo805C0/758501/README.md

 By applying the SelectKBest class we performed a feature selection selecting the top 5 features based on the F-regression test.
 The selected feature indices and names are stored in selected_features_indices and selected_features_names, respectively and they are 'airline_GO_FIRST', 'airline_Indigo', 'airline_Vistara', 'class_Economy', 'duration_y'.

-This is just a method to see which are the most important predictors without training a model first so when we find our best model we will also compute a SHAP analysis to see how the predictors contribute to the final prediction and which are the most important.
+This is just a method to see which are the most important predictors without training a model first, but they are not the only variables we are going to use in our models.
+In fact to not lose any informations, since the variables were not too many and there wasn't any particularly useless variables, we decided to keem them all for the training of our models.